tiganasari/travel-budgeting-app-tigana/readme.md

 Currently a single user application (Tigana) but in the future the database has been set up for login and authentications for different users and the Live exchange rates will be tailored according to the user's native currency.

+## Installation Guide

+**Database migration**

+1. Create a dabatase called 'expenses' on mysql - command: CREATE DATABASE expense;
+2. Create .env file and fill in all details:
+   DB_HOST = localhost
+   DB_USER = root
+   DB_PASS = **enter your own password**
+   DB_NAME = expenses
+3. Create your .gitignore file and include your .env and node_modules/ files
+4. Go to my express app.
+On the terminal: $ cd my-express-app/
+5. $ yarn
+6. $ yarn migrate

+**Front end**

+1. On the project terminal $ cd client
+2. $ yarn (to install dependencies)
+3. Once installed $ yarn start

 ## Application Elements

 1. Wallet